reema0814/Azure-Synapse-Analytics-Day/04-power-bi-integration.md

     ![The publishing succeeded.](media/ex03-publishing-succeeded.png "Publishing to Power BI")

 ---
-**Important**:
+>**Important**:
-The next few steps are important to correct the authentication type which is required for Power BI to connect properly to Synapse SQL.
+The next few steps are important to fix the authentication type which is required for Power BI to connect properly to the Synapse SQL endpoint.

 14. Navigate to [www.powerbi.com](www.powerbi.com) on a new browser tab.
 Select **Sign In** and use the credential provided to you.